akbartus/Gaussian-Splatting-WebViewers/README.md

 ### **Converting .ply to .splat**
 In order to convert .ply file, which is created after following 3D Gaussian Splatting for Real-Time Radiance Field Rendering tutorial, you can use the following tool, which is simplified and reduced version of  Kevin Kwok's <a href="https://github.com/antimatter15/splat">WebGL implementation of Gaussian Splatting</a> (MIT License, Copyright (c) 2023 Kevin Kwok).

 Open <a href="https://splat-converter.glitch.me/">this link</a> and drag your [name].ply file on window, and wait for it to do the conversion and download the file.
 This resulting file, then, can be used with first web viewer.
-In the next update will be adding the possibility of changing the size of a splat file.

 **Please note:** Kevin Kwok's work already contains this converter.

+### **Updates**
+* The possibility of changing the size of a splat file in splat converter.
+* Making web viewer 1 work faster.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
 Truck.splat file was taken from  Mark Kellog's repository.